walquis/subversion-migration-tools/README.md

 This toolset arose for the purpose of splitting the monolithic legacy repo into project-specific repos.

-<h2>Procedure for migrating a given repo</h2>
+h2 Procedure for migrating a given repo
 This procedure uses the Perl tools at https://github.com/walquis/subversion-migration-tools.

-1. As subversion user: Set up /data/repo-retire/migrations/dumps/<project>/filters.txt.
+1. As subversion user: Set up /data/repo-retire/migrations/dumps/_project_/filters.txt.
 This is a simple filter spec that uses regexes to indicate which paths to include.
 The filtering engine matches each pattern to the beginning of a Subversion Node-path.
 E.g.,...
 <pre><code>
 migration-refs
 projects/someProject